 As well as my independent consulting, I am an Associate at Moz, answering questions from PRO members in their Q&A forum, and contributing articles to the Moz main blog fairly regularly.
 I’ve been on the board of SEMpdx as well: a non-profit that puts on monthly educational events and the annual Engage (formerly SearchFest) digital marketing conference.
 Since moving away from Portland to Bend, I’ve left the SEMpdx board, and will be helping with the Swivel digital marketing conference here in Bend.

-I enjoy photography, riding motorcycles (I raced with OMRRA for 7 years), travel extensively, mess around with collector cars, and a few years ago became a private pilot, and fly a 1961 Mooney M20B out of Troutdale airport.
+I enjoy photography, riding motorcycles (I raced with OMRRA for 7 years), travel extensively, mess around with collector cars, and a few years ago became a private pilot (although I’m not current).

 I’m fairly active on Facebook as well.
 I post a lot on Twitter, but really just for SEO benefits for my sites and my clients’ sites.
 See my recent Tweets.
 Slide decks from my public presentations are available on SlideShare.